stevemonaco/RagnaRoute/README.md

 RagnaRoute is a Ragnarok Online boss spawn and quest tracker.

 Open sourced for demonstration only.
-This project will not be maintained or improved.
+This project was written back in 2022 and will not be maintained or improved.

 ![TransparentBrushTransitions Screencapture](Images/ragnaroute-bosstracker.gif)